Expression Interrupted

 When asked for his last statements at the final hearing, Yazıcı said that he had been on trial for eight months, but could not find the opportunity to finish his defense statement.

-Announcing its verdict at the end of the hearing, the court sentenced six defendants who were held in pre-trial detention -- journalist brothers Ahmet Altan and Mehmet Altan; journalist Nazlı Ilıcak; former Police Academy lecturer Şükrü Tuğrul Özşengül, and Yakup Şimşek, former marketing director of Zaman, as well as Yazıcı -- to aggravated life imprisonment on the charge of “attempting to overthrow the Constitutional order.”
+At the end of the hearing, the court sentenced six defendants in pre-trial detention -- journalists Ahmet Altan and Mehmet Altan, Nazlı Ilıcak, former Police Academy lecturer Şükrü Tuğrul Özşengül, Yakup Şimşek, former marketing director of Zaman, as well as Yazıcı -- to aggravated life imprisonment on the charge of “attempting to overthrow the constitutional order.”

 Appellate court hearings

-The lawyers representing Yazıcı and other detained defendants in the trial brought the case file before an appellate court.
-In its preliminary proceedings report dated 27 June 2018, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice decided to re-hear the case in order to evaluate the evidence.
+The lawyers representing Yazıcı and other detained defendants appealed the sentences.
+In its preliminary proceedings report dated 27 June 2018, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice decided to hear the case in order to evaluate the evidence.

-The first appeal hearing was held on 21 September 2018 at the 2nd Criminal Chamber of the Istanbul Regional Court of Justice.
+The first appeal hearing was held on 21 September 2018.

-In his defense statement, Yazıcı stated that he was a visual designer and had never shot any TV commercials.
+In his defense statement, Yazıcı stated that he was a [page] designer and had never shot any TV commercials.
 Stating that he was not involved in the preparation or the production of the TV commercial, which was the basis of the accusations brought against him, Yazıcı said that he was invited to the approval meeting of the said commercial at the last minute, and that he attended the meeting because he was available at the time.
-Recalling that all the witnesses had stated that the TV commercial was produced by Tibet Sanlıman, Yazıcı said, “This proves that I was not involved in the TV commercial.
+Recalling that all the witnesses had stated that the TV commercial was produced by Tibet Sanlıman, Yazıcı said: “This proves that I was not involved in the TV commercial.
 Did any of the soldiers who had actively participated in the coup say that they received any instructions from the TV commercial?
 Isn’t it necessary that the prosecutor should find such a person to prove his allegations?”
-Stating that the sentence handed down on him by the court of first instance was unlawful, Yazıcı requested to be acquitted and released.
-His lawyer, Mesut Yazıcı, demanded the court hear the witnesses, also requesting the visual designer’s acquittal and release.
+Stating that the sentence he was given was unlawful, Yazıcı requested to be acquitted and released.
+His lawyer, Mesut Yazıcı, asked the court to hear their witnesses and also requested Yazıcı's acquittal and release.

 Following the defense statements, the prosecutor submitted their final opinion, requesting that the defendants, including Yazıcı, be sentenced to aggravated life imprisonment for “attempting to overthrow the Constitutional order” as per Article 309/1 of TCK.
-The prosecutor also demanded that the court order the continuation of the detention of all defendants.
+The prosecutor also demanded the continuation of the detention of all defendants.

 Following the defense statements in response to the prosecutor’s final opinion, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice rejected the appeal requests and upheld the prison sentences handed down to six defendants, including Yazıcı.